City-of-Bloomington/dashboard/ansible/README.md

 Dashboard - Ansible
 ======================

-The included ansible playbook and role install the data portal dashboard web application along with required dependencies.
+The included ansible playbook and role install the dashboard web application along with required dependencies.

 These files also serve as living documentation of the system requirements and configurations necessary to run the application.